MicrosoftDocs/win32/desktop-src/medfound/media-sources-and-sinks.md

-﻿---
+---
-Description: 'This section describes the media sources and sinks that are supported in Microsoft Media Foundation.' ms.assetid: '560A3EA8-AB78-4326-893B-A28DCBC0A7E0'
+Description: This section describes the media sources and sinks that are supported in Microsoft Media Foundation. ms.assetid: 560A3EA8-AB78-4326-893B-A28DCBC0A7E0
-title: Media Sources and Sinks
+title: Media Sources and Sinks ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Media Sources and Sinks